Does Giving Birth Change Your Period Forever?

-Immediately after giving birth, it's normal to bleed for up to six weeks, says Rachel Cannon, MD, instructor in the department of Ob/Gyn at Boston University/Boston Medical Center.
+Immediately after giving birth, it's normal to bleed for up to six weeks, says Rachel Cannon, MD, instructor in the department of Ob/Gyn at Boston University/Boston Medical Centre in the US.
 This is not a classic period.
 It's actually your body shedding the membrane that lined your uterus during pregnancy, according to the Mayo Clinic.
 "This bleeding can be light, [or it] can be as heavy as a normal period," Dr. Cannon says.

 Advertisement